 2. Retain current employees.

 Adopting an employee total rewards program can also help you retain top talent by educating your employees on your current offerings, thus allowing them to take full advantage of everything your business has to offer.
-A 2018 survey by risk management and insurance brokerage firm Willis Towers Watson revealed that 78% of workers said they would stay with their current employer because of the benefits it offers.
+Along with their salaries, things like benefits programs and workplace flexibility matter to employees.

-Importantly, educating your employees on all of your benefits and programs can inspire company loyalty and increase tenure.
+Clearly, total compensation matters to your current employees.
+And educating your employees on all of your benefits and programs can inspire company loyalty, increase tenure, and improve retention.